Brise-Glace

-Brise-Glace (French for "ice-breaker", as in the type of boat) was a 1990s instrumental avant-rock "supergroup" composed of Jim O'Rourke (guitar, organ, tape and "razor blade"), Darin Gray (bass guitar), Dylan Posa (guitar), and Thymme Jones (drums).
+Brise-Glace (French for "ice-breaker") was a 1990s instrumental avant-rock "supergroup" composed of Jim O'Rourke (guitar, organ, tape and "razor blade"), Darin Gray (bass guitar), Dylan Posa (guitar), and Thymme Jones (drums).

 Formed in 1993, the mostly Chicago-based band had recorded and toured sporadically in various configurations until 1997.
 Brise-Glace used guitar improvisation, white noise, and found sounds to create a brooding and almost minimal, eerie musical sound.

 History

 Brise-Glace formed shortly after O'Rourke and Gray met at a concert of Gray's group Dazzling Killmen.
-Posa (then of Chicago's avant-jazz perennials the Flying Luttenbachers) and Jones were drafted soon afterwards.
+Posa (then of the Flying Luttenbachers) and Jones were drafted soon afterwards.

 The group had recorded and released the five-song, 50-minute When in Vanitas... on Skin Graft Records in 1994.
-The recording was engineered by Steve Albini, and has guest appearances by Henry Kaiser on guitar, Gene Coleman on bass clarinet, Christoph Heemann on tape and David Grubbs on organ.
-Brise-Glace's recording aesthetic was partly inspired by iconic German group Can: they would improvise live in the recording studio, then O'Rourke would extensively edit the recording tapes; thus his "razor blade" credit.
+The recording was engineered by Steve Albini and has guest appearances by Henry Kaiser on guitar, Gene Coleman on bass clarinet, Christoph Heemann on tape and David Grubbs on organ.
+Brise-Glace's recording aesthetic was partly inspired by the German group Can; they would improvise live in the recording studio, then O'Rourke would extensively edit the recording tapes; thus his "razor blade" credit.
 Shortwave radio noise, field recordings and other tape effects were also integrated into the final mix.
-A brief snippet of one of the album's tracks "Neither Yield Nor Reap" was used in a 2000 Saturday Night Live short about Neil Armstrong.
+A brief portion of one of the album's tracks "Neither Yield Nor Reap" was used in a 2000 Saturday Night Live short about Neil Armstrong.

 The band also recorded a 1994 7" titled In Sisters All and Felony/Angels on Installment Plan, and their cover of "Angus Dei Aus Licht" was released on Skin Graft's AC/DC tribute series Sides 1-4 in 1996.
 Their track "Likeness" appeared on 1997's Camp Skin Graft: Now Wave (!)
 Compilation.

 Related projects

 Yona-Kit was active simultaneously and closely related, with Japanese guitarist KK Null replacing Posa and steering the group towards a more aggressive sound but still with an experimental edge.

 Brise-Glace was among the many projects of which Jim O'Rourke had taken part of in the 1990s.
-Besides his work as a producer, solo artist and filmmaker, he had also played in The Bells, Gastr Del Sol, Illusion of Safety, Yona-Kit, and Sonic Youth.
+Besides his work as a producer, solo artist and filmmaker, he had also played in The Bells, Gastr del Sol, Illusion of Safety, Yona-Kit, and Sonic Youth.

 Bassist Darin Gray is a veteran of St. Louis band Dazzling Killmen, as well as You Fantastic!, and Yona-Kit.
 Guitarist Dylan Posa has played with The Flying Luttenbachers and Cheer-Accident.
 Drummer Thymme Jones has played with Cheer-Accident, You Fantastic!, and Yona-Kit.